Le Méridien Bali Jimbaran – Sparkling-new and super-functional, featuring a chic design and ideal location.

 Le Méridien Bali Jimbaran – What’s Nearby?

-- About 15 seafood cafés are clustered in an area known as Muaya Beach, only 100m from the side entrance to the resort.
-2-minute walk.
+About 15 seafood cafés are clustered in an area known as Muaya Beach, only 100m from the side entrance to the resort.
 (See Attractions below.)

 - Bali Baliku – Adorable corner café with takeaway gelato and tasty meals inside.
-Less than 100m down the side-street towards the beach from the main entrance.
-1-minute walk.
+Less than 100m down the side street towards the beach from the main entrance.

-- Warung Musik MC – Likeable corner setting, wide range of Balinese and Western food, and music-themed décor.
+- Warung Musik MC – Likable corner setting, wide range of Balinese and Western food, and music-themed décor.
 Almost opposite the Oishii Tei.
-3-minute walk.

 - Enough minimarts along the main road, about 300m away, but few other shops of interest in the immediate area.
-Less than 100m south from where the side-street to the resort meets the main road, the quaint Jimbaran Corner shopping center is home to a few boutiques and bistros.
-4-minute walk.
+Less than 100m south from where the side street to the resort meets the main road, the quaint Jimbaran Corner shopping center is home to a few boutiques and bistros.

-- About 400m away, via the side-street and then north up the main road is an outlet of the sophisticated, international fashion boutique, Paul Ropp.
-5-minute walk.
+- About 400m away, via the side street and then north up the main road is an outlet of the sophisticated, international fashion boutique, Paul Ropp.

 - A highlight of any trip to Bali is dinner at sunset on the sand in Jimbaran.
 With wandering musicians, fireworks, and traditional dances, this should not be missed.
-Cafés set up from 4 pm at several places along the beach (including Muaya Beach at the side entrance to the resort, 2-minute walk), but most are also open all day.
-Menus overwhelmingly focus on seafood but other meals are available.
+Cafés set up from 4 pm at several places along the beach (including Muaya Beach at the side entrance to the resort), but most are also open all day.
+Menus overwhelmingly focus on seafood, though other meals are available.